Vyral/jan-leasure/_posts/2022-07-05-how-you-can-get-a-loan-with-a-itin.md

 With an ITIN, you can buy a primary residence, a second home, or a one- to four-unit property that you live in as an owner-occupant.
 However, you can’t buy investment properties.

 If you have any questions, feel free to call or email me.
-You can also download [this flyer](/uploads/itin-borrower-download-2022.pdf){: target="_blank" rel="noopener"} to learn more about getting a loan with an ITIN.
+You can also download this flyer in [English](/uploads/itin-borrower-download-2022.pdf){: target="_blank" rel="noopener"} or [Spanish](/uploads/ITIN_Consumer_Final_Spanish-Jan-2022.pdf) to learn more about getting a loan with an ITIN.